 Developed by Visit Huntington Beach (VHB) and Huntington Beach lodging businesses, the renewed Huntington Beach Tourism Business Improvement District (HBTBID) is an assessment district that will continue to provide specific benefits to payors, by funding marketing and sales promotion efforts for assessed lodging businesses.
-The HBTBID was formed in 2014 for a five (5) year term; assessed lodging businesses subsequently renewed it for an additional nine (9) years and five (5) months.
+The HBTBID was formed in 2014 for a five (5) year term; assessed lodging businesses now wish to renew itsubsequently renewed it for an additional nine (9) years and five (5) months.